 The Main Fountain Garden came online in 1931 and was as spectacular as du Pont had envisioned, but after more than 80 long years of service, it was becoming tired and was obviously in need of serious attention.

 The plumbing was largely in decay, the stonework deteriorating and the performances falling short of the standards Mr. du Pont had set.
 A key turn in charting the renovation came in accepting the fact that, while everything should be restored to meet his original intentions, there also was room to take more than 80 years of technological advances under consideration and answer a simple question: If Pierre du Pont were around today, what would he do?

 |The equipment room was as well equipped and organized as could be – a tribute to the materials handling and process engineering skills of the staff at Mr. du Pont’s vast chemical company and further testimony to the state of the art in the 1930s.
 (Photo by Richard Donham, courtesy Longwood Gardens, Kennett Square, Pa.)|

 Everyone associated with his gardens knew the answer, so the decision was made to update the fountains in accordance with what he might have done were he alive today – whatever it took to align with his enthusiasm, impulses and ambitions.

 Ultimately, the decision with the fountain works was made to go back to a clean slate: Everything is to be removed and replaced, the thought being that what is being done in the here and now is to be in service for the next 100 years.
-(There’s one sentimental exception: Some fountain nozzles are still in good shape and will retooled for use, where appropriate, in the new system.)
+(There’s one sentimental exception: Some fountain nozzles are still in good shape and, as mentioned above, will be retooled by Fountain Supply Co. for use, where appropriate, in the new system.)